Luca-A-Magalhaes/himcd/README.md

 The project provides an interface to import pandemic data into the database.
 Use the `data/` folder to store your CSV files.

-You can do so with the command
+You can import new files with the command

 ```
 pipenv run flask data load data/file.csv